 - epigenetics — how our genes turn off and on in response to our experiences and social environment.

-Links to this research are posted on the Research section.
+Links to backgrounders on this research are posted on the Research section.

-Jane Stevens is the editor of ACESTooHigh.
+Jane Ellen Stevens is the editor of ACESTooHigh.
 If you want to contact me, do so at stevens.j.e.12 at gmail dot com.
 I welcome your tips, contributions, corrections and ideas.
-If you’re interested in contributing regularly or irregularly, I can set up you up to post to the site.
+If you’re interested in contributing regularly or irregularly, let me know.

 Comments are welcome, as long as the discussion is civil.
 No cyber-trauma allowed.